bacalhau-project/bacalhau/docs/examples/workload-onboarding/python-pandas/index.md

 ### Structure of the command

 - `bacalhau docker run`: call to bacalhau

 - `amancevice/pandas `: Using the official pytorch Docker image

 - ``-i ipfs://QmfKJT13h5k1b23ja3Z .....`: Mounting the uploaded dataset to path

 - `-w /files` Our working directory is /outputs.
-This is the folder where we will to save the model as it will automatically gets uploaded to IPFS as outputs
+This is the folder where we will save the model as it will automatically get uploaded to IPFS as outputs

 ` python read_csv.py`: python script to read pandas script